 - ½ teaspoon ground turmeric

-- ¼ teaspoon cayenne pepper (optional)
+- Pinch of cayenne pepper (optional!*)

-- Lemon wedges, for garnishing
+- Lemon wedges, for garnish

-- Fresh cilantro, chopped, for garnishing (optional)
+- Fresh cilantro, for garnish (optional)

 Recipe adapted with permission from The Oh She Glows Cookbook by Angela Liddon.